 James Whitman is named on the Roll of Honour, which hangs in St Peter & St Paul’s Church, Little Gaddesden and lists 119 men from Little Gaddesden, Ringshall and Hudnall who served in the 1914 – 1918 War.
 His unit is not shown on the original Roll, nor has it been possible to add it to the Centenary Revision of the Roll.
 Also listed on the Rolls are his brother Arthur Whitman, R.I.P., his father Joseph Whitman and eight of his first cousins.
 Seven cousins were grandchildren of James and Eliza Whitman: Donald W Goodman, Edward Hoar, George Hoar R.I.P., Richard Hoar, Samuel Oakins R.I.P., Stephen Oakins and Francis Whitman.
 The eighth cousin, George Liberty, was the son of his mother’s older brother George Liberty.

 Rolls of Honour photos: Jane Dickson, Michael Carver

 From 1920, Jim is shown with his parents on Electoral Registers at 40 Little Gaddesden.
+By June 1921 he was working as a General Labourer for Mr Murray-Smith at Robin Hood House.
 Then, on 23rd February 1922 he married Edith Mary Fielding at Farnham in Surrey, after which they lived with his parents and his sister May at No 40.